 Sudafed Triple Action Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / guaifenesin / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sudafed Triple Action.
+Note: This document contains side effect information about acetaminophen / guaifenesin / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Sudafed Triple Action.

 Two cases hypotension have been reported following the administration of acetaminophen.
 Both patients experienced significant decreases in blood pressure.
 One of the two patients required pressor agents to maintain adequate mean arterial pressures.
 Neither episode was associated with symptoms of anaphylaxis.
 Neither patient was rechallenged after resolution of the initial episode.